14 Healthy and Delicious Ways to Cook With Pumpkin Seeds

 This year, I’m going to be better.
 There are so many more deliberate ways to use up a bunch of pumpkin seeds—from granola to energy balls to pesto.
 The following 14 recipes are creative and healthy(ish), and run the gamut from snacks to desserts to dinners.

-Because while I can’t help you figure out how to carve a pumpkin in your tiny apartment without making a total mess, I can help you get inspired to use all those leftover seeds that come spilling out.
+Because, while I can’t help you figure out how to carve a pumpkin in your tiny apartment without making a total mess, I can help you get inspired to use all those leftover seeds that come spilling out.

 Pumpkin Seed Brittle

-Want a sweet, snackable treat that you can take to-go or savor on the couch?
+Want a sweet, snackable treat that you can take to go or savor on the couch?
 This easy brittle checks both of those boxes, and has plenty of fall flavor.

 Get the recipe here.